informalsystems/interchain/security/rate-limiter.md

 - The current design computes quotas within fixed intervals of time (see `Flow.periodEnd`).
 This is a simpler design but has clear limitations.
 For instance, it allows an entire quota of a flow to be exhausted briefly after that flow was reset, allowing an attacker to time their exploit so that it lands at the beginning of a flow period.
 A more principled design would adopt a rolling time window.
 - The present spec is not adapted yet to implement the IBC Middleware interface (specified in [ICS30][ics-30-spec]).

-For those whishing to implement an IBC rate limiter, we provide also a few recommendations:
+For those wishing to implement an IBC rate limiter, we provide also a few recommendations:

 - The channel value is the key parameter to the rate limiter, in addition to `maxPercentageSend` and `maxPercentageRecv` as part of a `Quota`.
 These values determine what is *legitimate* packet flow.
-Misconfiguring the channel value can allow too much traffic (which can lead to complete depegging of an asset) or too little (preventing user transactions and raising UX/usability concerns).
+Misconfiguring the channel value can allow too much traffic (which can lead to complete de-pegging of an asset) or too little (preventing user transactions and raising UX/usability concerns).
 The discussion on [computing the channel value](#computing-the-channel-value) is merely a proposal.
 - We recommend running simulations of a rate limiter behavior with real data from mainnet, eg between Hub (`channel-141`) and Osmosis (`channel-0`).
 - Osmosis ([since v13.0][osmosis-ibc-rate-limit]) has adopted a rate limiter for throttling asset flow on high-value channels.
 This solution [also protects Osmosis counterparty networks][osmosis-ibc-rate-limit-inflow].
 It would be recommended that counterparty networks wishing to adopt a rate limiter would employ a design and configuration that are *complementary* to the Osmosis one.
-This could mean, for instance, that CosmosHub (as a counterparty of Osmosis) employs a different method to configuring the channel value and to dealing with `RateLimitExceededError` cases.
+This could mean, for instance, that CosmosHub (as a counterparty of Osmosis) employs a different method to configuring the channel value and to dealing with `RateLimitExceededError` case.
 - On period computation, inspired from from Osmosis docs, we recommend that a period only starts when the Flow is updated via receiving or sending a packet, and not right after the period ends.
 This means that if no calls happen after a period expires, the next period will begin at the time of the next call and be valid for the specified duration for the quota.
 This is a design decision to avoid the period calculations and thus reduce gas consumption.

 ### Further Reading